The2AndOnly/fnaf-python-bot/README.md

-After running the program, open FiveNightsatFreddys.exe and after a while the program should start working.
-Once 3 stars are detected on the main menu, the program will stop.
+This program can complete Fnaf 1 and unlock 3 stars without user input.
+Even if a night is failed, it will attempt it again.
+Please note that this wasn't made with the intention of being a cheat to unlock everything.
+(You can easily do that by editing the save file.)

 This program was made and tested on Windows 11 using Python version 3.14.3

 Required modules:
 - pyautogui
 - pillow (for pyautogui)
-- psutil (For detecting when the app opens; not needed to beat game)
+- psutil (For detecting when the app opens; not needed to beat the game)

 How to run: